mcdemarco/prepub/README.md

 There is an option to shuffle passages; otherwise the passages appear in the same order in the text as in the source file.

 There is an option to convert wiki-style markup (as used in non-markdown-based story formats) to Markdown.
-You will need to choose the particular story format you used.
+You will need to choose the particular story format and/or tool you used.
 (If it partially supported Markdown, that Markdown will be preserved.)

 After downloading the Markdown file, the PrePub GUI remains open.
 To select different options, choose the appropriate radio button and/or checkbox, then click `Download` to get a new Markdown file with a slightly different name.